singhkpratham/geocompr/02-spatial-data.md

 ### The sf class {#sf}

-Sections \@ref(geometry) to \@ref(sfc) deal with purely geometric objects, 'sf geometry' and 'sf column' objects respectively.
+Sections \@ref(geometry) to \@ref(sfc) deal with purely geometric objects, 'sf geometry' and 'sf column' objects, respectively.
 These are geographic building blocks of geographic vector data represented as simple features.
 The final building block is non-geographic attributes, representing the name of the feature or other attributes such as measured values, groups, and other things.

-To illustrate attributes, we will represent a temperature of 25°C in London on June 21^st^ 2017.
+To illustrate attributes, we will represent a temperature of 25°C in London on June 21^st^, 2017.
 This example contains a geometry (the coordinates), and three attributes with three different classes (place name, temperature and date).^[
-Other attributes might include a urbanity category (city or village), or a remark if the measurement was made using an automatic station.
+Other attributes might include an urbanity category (city or village), or a remark if the measurement was made using an automatic station.
 ]
 Objects of class `sf` represent such data by combining the attributes (`data.frame`) with the simple feature geometry column (`sfc`).
 They are created with `st_sf()` as illustrated below, which creates the London example described above: